 The Elusive Unicorn Frappuccino

-I for one, did not get to taste a Unicorn Frappuccino® .
-Here in Central Ohio, rumors of getting one, was on par with a Cleveland Browns win.
+I never got to taste a Unicorn Frappuccino® .
+Here in Ohio, rumors of getting one at the time, was on par with a Cleveland Browns win.
 But the mania to find them even over took our small pocket of the Midwest.
 People scouring their social media to see where they still existed.
-Some trying to see which store would let them preorder on their app, or calling around looking for stores that would offer them hope.
+Some were trying to see which store would let them preorder on their app, or calling around looking for stores that would offer them hope.
 Even Starbucks had to admit the response was great than anticipated.
 They simply released a statement saying that what was sent to the stores was all that was being sent.
 They did leave a note that more fun drinks were on the way.

 Most businesses can only dream of the over arching hype that Starbucks created with the campaign.
 Personally I feel they missed the mark.
 The dreaded feeling as a business owner of not having what your customer wants.
 Being out of stock, can damage your name and trust with you customers.
 I have no fears that Starbucks will continue to sell coffee to the caffeine addicted masses, but it does bring up a good question.
 Was this on purpose ?